Community action agency assistance programs in Michigan.

 Dial (810) 982-8541 for intake.

 A number of low income assistance programs are offered, including case management and career counseling.
 Applications are offered for heating bill help from THAW, the TEFAP Federal Emergency Food Assistance, and other Michigan benefit programs.
-Continue St. Clair non-profit community action.
+Continue with St. Clair non-profit community action.

 Dickinson-Iron County Community Services Agency